-A 2018 study found that there were certain psychological factors associated with thanatophobia.
-It observed that thanatophobia was common amongst patients who didn’t have the following:
+A 2018 study found that there are certain psychological factors associated with thanatophobia.
+It observed that thanatophobia is more common amongst patients who have:

-The study concluded that there was lack of uniformity across the globe when it came to managing the fear of death amongst patients.
+The study concluded that there’s a lack of uniformity across the globe when it comes to helping people manage an intense fear of dying.

 - Crying spells

 Someone who has thanatophobia may end up feeling isolated or alone.
 Additionally, thanatophobia may manifest with depression or anxiety.
 In that case, you may experience symptoms of those conditions as well.

 Although every case is unique, the development of thanatophobia is often triggered by a near-death experience.
 It can also emerge after:

 - A sudden or unexpected loss

 - As the result of a situation that brings about a loss of control